lucymli/lucymli.github.io/_posts/2017-08-09-first-project.md

 date: 2017-08-09
 ---

-Most of my days are spent sitting in front of a computer, debugging C++ code and writing new R functions.
-The 20 year old me would have never dreamt such a thing possible as I was hanging out with bacteria on petri dishes (although some things never change...).
-I have since picked up a wide range of mathematical, statistical, and programming skills, enabling me to become a more well-rounded infectious disease scientist.
+I regularly hung out with bacteria on petri dishes during my undergraduate days.
+Since then, I have become good friends with all things Bayesian, played around with particle filters, and enthusiastically adopted R Markdown as my notetaking method of choice.
+I still hang out with pathogens, but only on screen and in the form of plushie toys.
+This is my first blog post, so I'll start from the beginning with my first foray into the world of maths and computing (my first [R scripts](https://github.com/lucymli/predator-prey-dynamics/tree/master/R) and my first computational project [report](https://github.com/lucymli/predator-prey-dynamics/raw/master/Final%20Year%20Project%20Report.pdf)).

 ![Meet my Gonorrhea triplets.](https://github.com/lucymli/lucymli.github.io/raw/master/images/gono-triplets.JPG  "Meet my Gonorrhea triplets!")

-This is my first blog post, so I'll start from the beginning with my first foray into the world of maths and computing (my first [R scripts](https://github.com/lucymli/predator-prey-dynamics/tree/master/R) and my first computational project [report](https://github.com/lucymli/predator-prey-dynamics/raw/master/Final%20Year%20Project%20Report.pdf)).

 ---